 Mom Cat Crying

 Helping a pregnant cat with her kittens is definitely an act of kindness.
-This love for your cat may cause you to unnecessarily worry if she seems upset to have the kittens gone.
-While your cat may be missing her kittens, it's even more likely that she has come back into heat.
+This love for your cat may cause you to worry unnecessarily if she seems upset to have the kittens gone.
+While your cat may be missing her kittens, it's more likely that she has come back into heat.
+It's common for a female cat to go back into heat about one to four weeks after giving birth.
 Cats typically cycle every two weeks, and they tend to do a lot of calling or "crying" during their heat period.

 If she's truly missing the kittens, she may try to exhibit some odd behavior towards your other pets or even sometimes stuffed animals or pillows.
 You'll need to watch closely to see how she treats other animals in the home and intervene if necessary.
 You might even want to try getting her mind off things by giving her a couple of new toys to play with.
 A little mental stimulation goes a long way in reviving the spirit.